sushantgundla/opendatapune-birth_and_death_records/README.md

 **Steps to convert the datasets**:
    1. Open Anaconda prompt and go to folder "**opendatapune-birth_and_death_records/converted_datasets**"".
-   2. Run the commands stored in "**conversion_commands.txt**" for the required conversion.
+   2. Run the commands stored in "**conversion_commands.txt**" for the required conversion.<br/><br/>
 Example:
 ```
 python xlsx_to_csv.py ../datasets/"List of Birth And Death rate for the year 2010.xlsx" 2010 birth_and_death_2010.csv
 ```
-After running all the commands u will see that all the xlsx files are converted to csv files and a essage "Successfully completed" shown after each conversion
+<br/>After running all the commands u will see that all the xlsx files are converted to csv files and a essage "Successfully completed" shown after each conversion

 ### 2. Data Cleaning